Pittsburgh Penguins Odds

 In September 2020, the Pittsburgh Penguins, PPG Paints Arena, and Rivers Casino announced plans to open a sports betting lounge inside the PPG Paints Arena.

-On April 24, 2021, The BetRivers lounge opened to the public, featuring two rows of luxury seating where fans are able to watch the Penguins game live while betting via the BetRivers Sportsbook app.
+On April 24, 2021, The BetRivers lounge opened to the public, featuring two rows of luxury seating where fans can watch the Penguins game live while betting via the BetRivers Sportsbook app.
 The new space includes a bar and multiple live-action screens.

 Penguins games are currently broadcast locally on AT&T SportsNet Pittsburgh.
 The channel’s market includes western, central, and northeast Pennsylvania, West Virginia, eastern Ohio, western Maryland, eastern Kentucky, and parts of western New York.

 Steve Mears is entering his fifth season as the TV play-by-play announcer for the Penguins.
 Joining him as his color commentator is Bob Errey.
 Errey has served as the analyst since 2003.

 Rounding out the broadcast team on Penguins broadcasts are Dan Potash as a rinkside reporter, Rob King as studio host, and Jay Caufield and Colby Armstrong as studio analysts.

 Penguins games have been broadcast on radio station WXDX since 2006.
-Mike Lange has handled radio play-by-play duties the whole time the team has been broadcast on WXDX.
+Josh Getzoff succeeded the legendary Mike Lange, who retired after 46 seasons, as the radio play-by-play announcer.
 Phil Bourque has been alongside Lange as an analyst the whole time as well.
-Josh Getzoff and Paul Steigerwald offer studio commentary as well.
+Paul Steigerwald offers studio commentary as well.

 You can stream Penguins games through the AT&T SportsNet app on your mobile device.

-Mario Lemieux might be known as one of the best hockey players to ever play, but he’s the current owner of the Pittsburgh Penguins.
+Mario Lemieux might be known as one of the best hockey players to ever play, but he’s also the current owner of the Pittsburgh Penguins.
 The former superstar of the team originally bought into team ownership in 1999 with Ronald Burkle.

 At the beginning of Lemieux’s ownership, there was concern about the long-term prospects of the Penguins and how long the organization could survive in Pittsburgh.
 Thankfully, the team drafted some kids named Crosby and Malkin, started winning a lot of hockey games, and got a new arena built in 2008.